webrium/core/README.md

 ```

-4) create .htaccess file in to the app
+4) create the .htaccess file in app

 .htaccess
 ```